 Social media is the new fronteir for internet marketing.
-And while it may not feel all that new, it's only in the last decade that we’ve seen some of the largest advances in this kind of digital technology.
-Site security is constantly growing and changing, but so is the growing threat of hackers and crypto mining that can occur to your data online.
+And while it may not feel all that new, it’s only in the last decade that we’ve seen some of the largest advances in this kind of digital technology.
+Website security is constantly growing and changing, but so is the growing threat of hackers and crypto mining that can occur to your data online.

 With the click of a button, a hacker can do more than just gain access to your secure data.
 They can also operate under your identity by manipulating your curated professional website or social media profiles.
 They can even utilize the ever-growing Ransomware technology to shut down access to web content until a ransom is paid to the hacker.